 Adams, a qualified architect, has long experience at the cutting edge of building information modelling.
 He spent nearly five years at Gateshead Council working in its CAD and BIM working groups, followed by three years as BIM product manager at Viewpoint Constuction Software, formerly Newcastle-based 4Projects.
 There he spearheaded the company’s involvement in several research projects as well as leading the development of the collaborative BIM capabilities of what is today the Viewpoint For Projects common data environment, CDE.

 His combination of working on in-house design processes and then seeing how collaboration platforms can be used to share model information with a wider team gives him a rare insight into the need for integration between in-house and shared systems.
-He was therefore particularly keen to learn more about our Opentree system, Cabinet – knowing that we had already developed an integration with the Viewpoint CDE (lauched in October 2017), followed by Cabinet integrations with other CDEs such as GroupBC‘s.
+He was therefore particularly keen to learn more about our Opentree document management solution , Cabinet – knowing that we had already developed an integration with the Viewpoint CDE (lauched in October 2017), followed by Cabinet integrations with other CDEs such as GroupBC‘s.

 “Deep and powerful toolset”